 This is how I wash my clothes: underwear first; then, T-shirts and PJs; finally, pants.

-✅ Washing your clothes on the road – How to step-by-step
+How to Wash your clothes on the road – step-by-step

 - Pour water into the bucket (or any other large container) and add the detergent or the hotel shampoo / body gel.
 This is a first wash, just to get the major dirt off.
 There is no need to use a lot of water yet, so just fill the container until the water covers your clothes.